 History of Garlic:

 Garlic has been used in cooking for more than 5,000 years.
 Cultivated by ancient Egyptians, it is native to Central Asia, and has long been a staple in the Mediterranean, Asia, Africa, and Europe regions.
 Garlic was introduced into various regions throughout the globe by migrating cultural tribes and explorers.
 By the 6th century BC, garlic was known in both China and India, where it was revered for its culinary and therapeutic properties, finding its way into Ayurveda.
-It was not until 1940s that Americans started adopting Garlic into their culinary culture.
+It was not

 Why Garlic is considered to be possibly the Ultimate Curative Herb?